This course will prepare you to teach National Curriculum science specialising in biology at KS3 and KS4 (11-16) with a post-16 enhancement.

 You’ll spend two thirds of your learning time in school settings, with the rest of your time spent at the University receiving training.
 While on placement, you'll receive ongoing, regular support from your tutors when they visit you in school to observe you teach and help you reflect on your developing practice.

-There are sessions that are particularly important for biology teachers: teaching ethics, teaching evolution and handling controversial issues such as intelligent design and teaching reproduction.
+There are sessions that are particularly important for biology teachers: key practical techniques such as microbiology and dissection, teaching ethics, teaching evolution and handling controversial issues such as intelligent design and teaching reproduction.

 This course is worth 60 Masters-level credits, which you can put towards a Masters degree through Accreditation of Prior Credited Learning (APCL).